DorianDepriester/MTEX2Gmsh/README.md

 ## Documentation and examples
 Visit the corresponding [site](https://doriandepriester.github.io/MTEX2Gmsh/) to see examples and [full documentation](https://doriandepriester.github.io/MTEX2Gmsh/html/index.html).
 Alternatively, you can check out the [``docs/Examples``](https://github.com/DorianDepriester/MTEX2Gmsh/tree/master/docs/Examples) folder.

+## Unit test
+The aforementioned examples can be easily reproduced.
+In addition, the reader can check out the reproductibility of minimal example on [Code Ocean](https://codeocean.com/capsule/8758800/tree/v1).

 ## Reference
 The corresponding paper is still under review.
 In the meantime, please cite this code using the related DOI:
 [![DOI](https://zenodo.org/badge/137471547.svg)](https://zenodo.org/badge/latestdoi/137471547)